esteficodes/esteficodes/README.md

 ### Hi there 👋 I'm Estefanía.
 Argentinian based in Denmark 🙂

 - 👩🏽‍💻 I'm a Frontend Developer and Technical Writer. ✍️
-- 🔭 I’m currently working on @Technigo's coding bootcamp.
+- 🔭 I started my coding journey as a @Technigo online bootcamper in 2021.
 - 🌱 I’m currently volunteering as a code mentor @HackYourFuture-CPH
 - 👯 I’m looking to collaborate on projects with a positive social impact.
 - 💬 Ask me about my bootcamp experience, JavaScript, React and technical writing.